hahakid/DRL_robot_exploration/README.md

   pip3 install tensorboardX
   ```
 - [TensorFlow](https://www.tensorflow.org/install) (this code is writen under TF1.x but it is modified to be compatible with TF2)

+The pybind11 should be install without anaconda virtual environment!!!!

 - [pybind11](https://github.com/pybind/pybind11) (pybind11 — Seamless operability between C++11 and Python)
   ```
   git clone https://github.com/pybind/pybind11.git